Anrdwe/ProjectTrashTalk-pre-redux/README.md

 >### Keeping track of the Id of a Post to upload an image to.
 >- Problem: the post request i made in the API to upload an image requires the Id of a Post in the path '/post/${postId}/image'.
 >- Solution:
 >- - 1.
-Have the handleSubmit function do 2 requests 1 after the other.
+Have the handleSubmit function do 2 requests 1 after the other async.
 Change the '/post/' post request to return the postId in the response data object, then use that postId for the second post request, '/post/${postId}/image'.